File For Divorce In South Dakota

 According to South Dakota law, either spouse can file for divorce in the state.
 However, at least one spouse must have been a resident of South Dakota for at least one year before the divorce filing can be initiated.

-What Are The Legal Grounds For Divorce In South Dakota?
+What Are The Legal Grounds To File For Divorce In South Dakota?

 Either spouse can file for divorce in South Dakota as long as one of them has been a resident of the state for at least one year.